-All of these are regular, necessary tasks that sales reps typically perform every day, and they could easily take over a rep’s entire day, leaving little room for the rep to actually connect with leads, build relationships, and make sales.
-In fact, the average salesperson spends only 34% of his or her time selling directly to leads.
+Regular and necessary tasks that sales reps typically perform every day could easily take over a rep’s entire job, leaving little room to actually connect with leads, build relationships, and make sales.
+In fact, the average salesperson spends only 36% of his or her time selling directly to leads.

-Sales force automation solves that problem by automating those repetitive, mundane tasks so that sales reps are set up for successfully turning qualified leads into customers.
-Companies who invest in automation can see up to 70% faster sales cycle times and a 54% improvement in meeting sales goals.
+Sales force automation (SFA) solves that problem by automating those repetitive, mundane tasks so that sales reps are set up for successfully turning qualified leads into customers.

-Some businesses fear that sales force automation may diminish the human touch of sales, becoming robotic and detached in nature.
-However, sales force automation will do exactly the opposite and will boost the connection your sales team creates with your leads.
+Some businesses fear that SFA may diminish the human touch of sales, becoming robotic and detached in nature.
+However, done right, it has the ability to boost the connection your sales team creates with your leads.
 With 64% of surveyed companies seeing an increase in sales after investing in SFA, it’s clear that lead nurturing not only doesn’t suffer with the tool, but actually thrives.

 Here are seven sales tasks that you can start automating today to save time and money:

 Drafting Emails → Pre-Written Emails With Merge Fields

 How many hours have you spent hunched over your computer, writing email after email, inundated and exhausted?
 Many sales reps believe that drafting individual emails is key — your leads can sniff a pre-written email, which will undoubtedly have negative consequences for your business.
 Yet maintaining personalization without writing each email is possible with SFA.

 In Ontraport, you can use pre-written emails with merge fields.
 A merge field will autofill information from your contact’s record, such as their name or location.
 Simply pre-write emails for specific situations or points of times in your buyer’s journey, then include merge fields within these emails.
 Consider what emails you can expect to send repeatedly to your prospects and customers: thank you emails, welcome emails, FAQ emails, check-in emails.
 Then write emails with appropriate merge fields for these situations.